Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 Read [MS docs about expose an api], Add a scope named `resource-server-1.scope-1`, choose `Admins and users` for `Who can consent` option.

 ### 4.2.5.
 Add permissions for client-1 to access resource-server-1
-Read [MS docs about configure a client application to access a web API], add permissions for client-1 to access resource-server-1.
+Read [MS docs about configure a client application to access a web API], add permissions for client-1 to access resource-server-1.scope-1.

 ## 4.3.
 Run the application
  - Run [03-resource-server].
- - Run current Spring boot application.
+ - Run [04-client-access-resource-server].

 Use web browser to access `http://localhost:8080/client/resource-server-1/hello`.
 It should return `Hello, this is resource server 1.`, which means client-1 access resource-server-1 successfully.